Developing SSE Type MCP Services

 - Conduct comprehensive testing to identify potential errors.

-- Design fault recovery mechanisms.
+- Design a fault recovery mechanism.

 - Consider adding a caching layer to reduce the load on backend services.